Academic Honesty Policy

 As previously stated, the candidates are ultimately responsible for ensuring that the final version of any of their work is authentic.
 Candidates themselves must bear the consequences if they submit any work for assessment that is not their own, regardless of whether the plagiarism was unintentional or deliberate.
 The same principle applies to collusion.

-All work submitted for assessment must reflect intellectual honesty in research practices and provide the reader with the exact sources of quotations, ideas and points of view through accurate bibliographies and referencing.
-The IBO Policy document ‘Effective Citing and Referencing’, (mentioned on page 4) is a useful resource for both students and teacher.
+All work submitted for assessment must reflect intellectual honesty in research practices and provide the reader with the exact sources of quotations, ideas, and points of view through accurate bibliographies and references.
+The IBO Policy document ‘Effective Citing and Referencing’, (mentioned on page 4) is a useful resource for both students and teachers.

 At ARIS, the official formatting style for essays is the MLA.
 Students must be familiarized with these terms and formats before they start their essays, so as to set them up for success.

 Producing accurate citations, referencing and a bibliography is a skill that students should be seeking to perfect.
 Documenting the research in this way is vital as it allows readers to evaluate the evidence, and it shows the student’s understanding of the importance of the sources used.

 Failure to comply with this requirement will be viewed as plagiarism and will, therefore, be treated as a case of malpractice.